tpalko/tag-hook-build-deploy/README.md

 # Architecture

 Frank API container with bind volumes for `/var/run/docker.sock` and the local project code folder.
-Containerized database holds project deployment configurations with project name and local path from that code folder.
+Database holds project deployment configurations with project name and local path from that code folder.

 github.com webhook configured to call Frank API on push.